-- All students have an equal right, and access to, an education in accordance with the national curriculum, or agreed alternative. - Students will not be deprived of their education opportunities by, either their own absence or lateness, or that of students. - Action is taken where necessary to secure an improvement in attendance.
+- All pupils have an equal right, and access to, an education in accordance with the national curriculum, or agreed alternative. - Pupils will not be deprived of their education opportunities by, either their own absence or lateness, or that of other pupils. - Action is taken where necessary to secure an improvement in attendance.